Real or Not? A strange and wild day for the Astros

 In the 10th inning, Kyle Seager and Danny Valencia homered, Edwin Diaz rolled through the bottom of the 10th and the Astros went home disappointed at the end of an oddly eventful Monday.

-On the flip side, Seattle moved within 1.5 games of the Yankees for the second wild-card slot in the AL, and climbed back to the .500 level for the first time since June 25.
+On the flip side, Seattle moved within 1.5 games of the New York Yankees for the second wild-card slot in the AL and climbed back to the .500 level for the first time since June 25.

 Fearsome foursome in D.C.
-While the focus on the Washington Nationals temporarily shifted to its bullpen after this weekend's move for Oakland relievers Sean Doolittle* and Ryan Madson, the offense just keeps mashing.
+While the focus on the Washington Nationals temporarily shifted to its bullpen after this weekend's move for Oakland Athletics relievers Sean Doolittle* and Ryan Madson, the offense just keeps mashing.
 Especially the heart of the lineup, featuring a murderers' row of Bryce Harper (1.038 OPS), Anthony Rendon (1.012), Daniel Murphy (.985) and Ryan Zimmerman (.965).
 These sluggers, as a group, are headed for rarefied air.

-After Monday's matinee against Cincinnati, in which Harper hit his 23rd homer, Zimmerman hit his 20th and Rendon reached base three times on the day he was named NL Player of the Week, all four have an OPS of at least .965.
+After Monday's matinee against the Cincinnati Reds, in which Harper hit his 23rd home run, Zimmerman hit his 20th homer and Rendon reached base three times on the day he was named National League Player of the Week, all four have an OPS of at least .965.

-According to Baseball-Reference.com, only one team in Major League history has had four qualifying players in the same lineup post an OPS at least that high -- the 1929 Chicago Cubs, with Rogers Hornsby (1.139), Hack Wilson (1.044), Riggs Stephenson (1.006) and Kiki Cuyler (.970) finishing over the threshold.
-The National League's aggregate OPS that season was .783, the second-highest of the modern era behind 1930.
+According to Baseball-Reference.com, only one team in major league history has had four qualifying players in the same lineup post an OPS at least that high -- the 1929 Cubs, with Rogers Hornsby (1.139), Hack Wilson (1.044), Riggs Stephenson (1.006) and Kiki Cuyler (.970) finishing over the threshold.
+The National League's aggregate OPS that season was .783, the second highest of the modern era, behind 1930.
 The NL's OPS this season (.749) ranks 11th in the post-1901 period.

-By the way, the Astros are also in position to potentially join the that short list.
+By the way, the Astros also are in position to potentially join that short list.
 Through Monday, George Springer (.977), Jose Altuve (.970) and Correa (.966) are all above the threshold.
-So, too, is super-utility guy Marwin Gonzalez (.973), but he doesn't quite have enough plate appearances to qualify.
-He's on pace to finish about 30 plate appearances shy of the 502 minimum needed to qualify for rate stats.
+So too is superutility guy Marwin Gonzalez (.973), but he doesn't quite have enough plate appearances to qualify.
+He's on pace to finish about 30 plate appearances shy of the 502 minimum needed to count for rate stats.

 The last team to have even three .965-plus players in the same lineup was the 2004 St. Louis Cardinals, with Jim Edmonds, Albert Pujols and Scott Rolen all getting there.